-(iii) In the geographic area for which it seeks recognition; and
+(iii) In the geographic area for which it seeks recognition.

-(2) Conducted accrediting activities, including deciding whether to grant or deny accreditation or preaccreditation, for at least two years prior to seeking recognitionmust.
+(2) Conducted accrediting activities, including deciding whether to grant or deny accreditation or preaccreditation, for at least two years prior to seeking recognition.
+When the agency is seeking initial recognition and is affiliated with or is a division of an already recognized agency, the two year period must not apply.

-(b) A recognized agency seeking an expansion of its scope of recognition must demonstrate that it has granted accreditation or preaccreditation covering the range of the specific degrees, certificates, institutions, and programs for which it seeks the expansion of scope. )
+(b)(1) A recognized agency seeking an expansion of its scope of recognition must follow the requirements of 602.31 and 602.32 and demonstrate that it has accreditation or preaccreditation policies in place that meet all the criteria for recognition covering the range of the specific degrees, certificates, institutions, and programs for which it seeks the expansion of scope and has engaged and can show support from relevant constituencies for the expansion.
+The Department does not consider a change to an agency’s geographic area of accrediting activities to be an expansion of the agency’s scope of recognition, but does require notification to the Department and public disclosure on the agency’s website of any such change.

-2agency by others.
-The agency must demonstrate that its standards, policies, procedures, and decisions to grant or deny accreditation are widely accepted in the United States by—

-(a) Educators and educational institutions; and

-(b) Licensing bodies, practitioners, and employers in the professional or vocational fields for which the educational institutions or programs within the agency's jurisdiction prepare their students.
+(2) An agency that cannot demonstrate experience in making accreditation or preaccreditation decisions under the expanded scope at the time of its application or review for an expansion of scope may -

+(i) If it is an institutional accrediting agency, be limited in the number of institutions to which it may grant accreditation under the expanded scope for a designated period of time; or

+(ii) If it is a programmatic accrediting agency, be limited in the number of programs to which it may grant accreditation under that expanded scope for a certain period of time; and

+(iii) Be required to submit a monitoring report regarding accreditation decisions made under the expanded scope.

 (Authority: 20 U.S.C.
 1099b)

-§602.13 Acceptance of the agency by others.

-The agency must demonstrate that its standards, policies, procedures, and decisions to grant or deny accreditation are widely accepted in the United States by-

-Educators and educational institutions; and

-Licensing bodies, practitioners, and employers in the professional or vocational fields for which the education institutions or programs within the agency’s jurisdiction prepare their students.

-(Authority: 20 U.S.C.
-1099b)
+§602.13 [Reserved]

 §602.14 Purpose and organization.

-(a) The Secretary recognizes only the following four categories of agencies:
+The Secretary recognizes only the following four categories of accrediting agencies: